tweag/cooked-validators/CONTRIBUTING.md

 Enhancement requests are tracked using GitHub's [issue tracker].

 Before creating enhancement suggestions, please check whether [there is already an issue tracking it][issue tracker].
+Make sure that you are using the most recent version of the tool and that the [changelog](CHANGELOG.md) does not already feature your request in the unreleased section.

-When you are creating an enhancement suggestion, please include as many details as possible.
+When you are creating an enhancement request, follow these guidelines:

-Fill in the template, including the steps that you imagine you would take if the feature you're requesting existed.
+- Include as many details as possible.
+Fill in the template and phrase any reasons explaining why the proposed enhancement is relevant.

 - Use a clear and descriptive title for the issue to identify the suggestion.

-- Provide a step-by-step description of the suggested enhancement in as many details as possible.
+- Provide a step-by-step description of the suggested enhancement as you would like to see it unfold.

 - Provide specific examples to demonstrate the steps.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.

 - Describe the current behavior and explain which behaviour you expected to see instead and why.

 - Explain why this enhancement would be useful to most _Cooked Validators_ users and is not something that can or should be implemented as a community package.

-- Specify which version of _Cooked Validators_ you are using.
-  Specify the name and version of the OS you are using.

 ## Style guides / Coding conventions